starry-graph/FanXingFund-TemporalGraph/README.md

 ## Negative Influence Blocking in Social Networks

-See the papaer [Adaptive Influence Blocking: Minimizing the Negative Spread by Observation-based Policies](https://ieeexplore.ieee.org/document/8731584) for details.
+See the paper [Adaptive Influence Blocking: Minimizing the Negative Spread by Observation-based Policies](https://ieeexplore.ieee.org/document/8731584) for details.
 See also `AIBLT/README.md`.
 - [ ] Dataset is not included
 - [X] k-R